 Rush Enterprises: 1Q Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHA) on Wednesday reported first-quarter earnings of $23.1 million.
+NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHB) on Wednesday reported first-quarter net income of $23.1 million.

-On a per-share basis, the New Braunfels, Texas-based company said it had net income of 62 cents.
+On a per-share basis, the New Braunfels, Texas-based company said it had profit of 62 cents.

-The commercial vehicle dealership operator posted revenue of $1.29 billion in the period.
+The commercial vehicle retailer posted revenue of $1.29 billion in the period.

-Rush Enterprises shares have fallen 31% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $31.87, a drop of 27% in the last 12 months.
+Rush Enterprises shares have dropped 36% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $29.30, a decline of 32% in the last 12 months.

 View Comments